hushmesh/slate/source/includes/_app_example.md

 }
 ```

-On Hushsafe.com we're using our default mesh in experience with QR code popup, because of that we need callback page which can close the popup and redirect to the app auth page (which responsible for the exchange of the code for tokens)
+On&nbsp;Hushsafe.com we&rsquo;re using our default mesh in&nbsp;experience with&nbsp;QR code popup, because of&nbsp;that we&nbsp;need callback page which can close the popup and redirect to&nbsp;the app auth page (which responsible for the exchange of&nbsp;the code for tokens).

-Callback page should be specified as `redirectUri`.
-Url going to have query string with exchange code which you should use to exchange code to the tokens.
+Callback page should be&nbsp;specified as `redirectUri`.
+Url going to&nbsp;have query string with exchange code which you should use to&nbsp;exchange code to&nbsp;the tokens.

 `https://hushsafe.com/auth?access_token=code=your_exchange_code`

-From this url we are grabbing code and providing it to auth page.
+From this url we&nbsp;are grabbing code and providing it&nbsp;to&nbsp;auth page.

 ## Auth page